Ranger-led field trips are offered from mid-October through mid-April to 4th - 12th grade students.

 Transportation: Assistance with bus transportation may be available and can be requested during registration.

-Need more information? : For more information please call the Education Office at (305) 242-7753 or email us.
+Need more information? : Review the information below on each in-person day program offered.
+For more information, call the Education Office at (305) 242-7753 or email us.

 Shark Valley Day Program (4th graders)